-A clearinghouse is an agency or organization that collects and distributes information, and is therefore is a go-to place for information searches.
-Depending on the broadness and nature of the question or statement, certain organizations will be more useful than others.
-To determine which clearinghouse will have the sought-after information, make sure to start broadly.
+A clearinghouse is any agency or organization that collects and distributes information, and is therefore is a go-to place for information searches.
+Depending on the broadness and nature of the question or statement, certain organizations will be more useful than others for a partcicular search.
+To determine which clearinghouse will have relevant information, make sure to start broadly.
 Consult a general information source before drilling down to specifics, unless the potential source of information is obvious.
-A library is a general information source, and librarians can direct patrons to more specific sources.
-Below, view common transportation information clearinghouses, and what type of information can likely be found in each.
+A library is a general information source, and librarians (reference librarians in particular) can direct patrons to more specific sources.
+Below, view common transportation information clearinghouses, and what types of information can likely be found in each.

-Local laws, local assistance, and possibly local grant money.
-Local government offices can include town or village hall, planning and finance departments, and town commissions and councils.
+Local Government Offices: local laws, local assistance, and possibly local grant money.
+Local government offices can include town or village halls, planning and finance departments, and town commissions and councils.

-(Red Cross, United Way, faith-based groups, etc)—Local needs, demographics, local challenges, partnerships, potential customers, and sometimes financial assistance.
+Human Service Organizations: (Red Cross, United Way, faith-based groups, etc): can help with local needs, demographics, local challenges, partnerships, and sometimes financial assistance.

-Many federal agencies deal with transit in a direct or indirect way.
-For example, the FTA, DOT, USDA, and FHWA all provide some information, training, or other resources related to transit.
+Federal Agencies: Many federal agencies deal with transit in a direct or indirect way.
+For example, the FTA, DOT, USDA, and FHWA all provide some information, training, and/or other resources related to transit.

 Put it All Together

-For example, suppose that a law that affects transportation has recently been enacted and you need to know how it will impact your transit agency.
+For example, suppose that a law that affects transportation has recently been updated and you need to know how it will impact your transit agency.

-- Formulate a question—“What is the language of the new law?” or “How will the new law affect my transit agency?”
+- Formulate a question—“What has changed in the new law?” or “How will the new law affect my transit agency?”

 - Narrow the topic by thinking about where the information might be found.
 For example, was it a federal, state or local law?
 Determining what level of government enacted the law will help narrow down where to look; probably on a federal or state website, and in the appropriate US or State Code Book.

 - Contact the appropriate government agency or organization that provides best practices and technical assistance in that subject area.
-If you cannot find the law’s language or an online version of the law, contact a local library or State DOT library for help.
+If you cannot find the law’s language or an online version of the law, contact a local public library or State DOT library for help.
 When calling, ask for the reference desk, although some small public libraries and many State DOT libraries have small staff and may not have an official librarian.